Islamic State militant gets life in U.S. prison over killing of American hostages | Law-Order

 A U.S. federal judge on Friday sentenced a member of an Islamic State cell known as "The Beatles" to life in prison for involvement in a hostage-taking plot that led to the killings of American journalists and aid workers in Syria.

 A U.S. federal judge on Friday sentenced a member of an Islamic State cell known as "The Beatles" to life in prison for involvement in a hostage-taking plot that led to the killings of American journalists and aid workers in Syria.
-Families and friends of the four Americans killed looked on as District Court Judge T.S.
-Ellis sentenced El Shafee Elsheikh, 33, to life without parole, calling his behavior "horrific, barbaric, brutal and of course criminal."
+Families and friends of the four Americans killed and of other hostages previously detained by the militant group looked on as District Court Judge T.S.
+Ellis sentenced El Shafee Elsheikh, 34, to life without parole, calling his behavior "horrific, barbaric, brutal and of course criminal."

+A jury in April concluded the former British citizen was part of an Islamic State cell, nicknamed "The Beatles" for their English accents, that beheaded American hostages in areas of the Middle East controlled by the militant group.
+He was found guilty on four counts of hostage-taking and four counts of conspiracy after a two-week trial.
+The victims' relatives and friends sat in the front rows of the courtroom and were visibly shaken during the course of the hearing as tears rolled down their eyes and they consoled each other.
+Elsheikh was sentenced to eight concurrent life sentences.

 The deaths of Foley, Sotloff and Kassig were confirmed in 2014; Mueller's death was confirmed in early 2015.
 Elsheikh appeared in the federal courtroom in Alexandria, Virginia, on Friday wearing a gray jumpsuit, a facemask and glasses.
 Family and friends of his victims were asked to make statements in front of the judge.

 "Hatred completely overtook your humanity," Foley's mother, Diane said, later breaking down in tears.
 "I pity you.
 I pray your time in prison will give you a time to reflect."
+Friday marked the eighth anniversary of Foley’s beheading.
 The head of the London police's Counter Terrorism Command, Richard Smith, said in a statement the victims' families "have shown remarkable fortitude and bravery in giving their accounts of what happened to investigators, and in court."

 The charges against Elsheikh, whose British citizenship was withdrawn in 2018, carried a potential death sentence, but U.S. prosecutors had previously advised British officials that they would not seek the death penalty.
 Prosecutors argued that a life sentence was needed to prevent Elsheikh from causing future harm and to set a precedent that such crimes will get strict punishment.